nlpacheco/HigherOrLowerAPI/README.md

 The Entity Framework is configured to use MySQL 8 but not migrations.
 Production Database is too important to rely on migrations blindly.

 For testing, the project uses SQLite in-memory database to speed up the use case tests.
+In this case, EF6 creates the database objects.

-To create a MySQL 8 instance, there is a docker-compose file available: docker-compose-dev.yml
+To create a MySQL 8 instance, there is a docker-compose file available: docker-compose-dev.yml The startup script to build runs automatically.
+It creates all tables and constraints.

 There are two scripts to do that easily: